Structured-light 3D scanner: Generation of light patterns

 Two major methods of stripe pattern generation have been established: Laser interference and projection.

 The laser interference method works with two wide planar laser beam fronts.
 Their interference results in regular, equidistant line patterns.
 Different pattern sizes can be obtained by changing the angle between these beams.
 The method allows for the exact and easy generation of very fine patterns with unlimited depth of field.
 Disadvantages are high cost of implementation, difficulties providing the ideal beam geometry, and laser typical effects like speckle noise and the possible self interference with beam parts reflected from objects.
 Typically, there is no means of modulating individual stripes, such as with Gray codes.

 The projection method uses incoherent light and basically works like a video projector.
 Patterns are usually generated by passing light through a digital spatial light modulator, typically based on one of the three currently most widespread digital projection technologies, transmissive liquid crystal, reflective liquid crystal on silicon (LCOS) or digital light processing (DLP; moving micro mirror) modulators, which have various comparative advantages and disadvantages for this application.
 Other methods of projection could be and have been used, however.

 Patterns generated by digital display projectors have small discontinuities due to the pixel boundaries in the displays.
 Sufficiently small boundaries however can practically be neglected as they are evened out by the slightest defocus.

 A typical measuring assembly consists of one projector and at least one camera.
 For many applications, two cameras on opposite sides of the projector have been established as useful.

 Invisible (or imperceptible) structured light uses structured light without interfering with other computer vision tasks for which the projected pattern will be confusing.
 Example methods include the use of infrared light or of extremely high framerates alternating between two exact opposite patterns.

 Calibration

-A 3D scanner in a library.
-Calibration panels can be seen on the right.

-Geometric distortions by optics and perspective must be compensated by a calibration of the measuring equipment, using special calibration patterns and surfaces.
-A mathematical model is used for describing the imaging properties of projector and cameras.
-Essentially based on the simple geometric properties of a pinhole camera, the model also has to take into account the geometric distortions and optical aberration of projector and camera lenses.
-The parameters of the camera as well as its orientation in space can be determined by a series of calibration measurements, using photogrammetric bundle adjustment.
+Calibration establishes the geometric relationship between the camera, projector, and the three-dimensional measurement space, allowing image and projected-pattern coordinates to be converted into 3D coordinates.
+A structured-light system can be modeled similarly to a stereo vision system, with the projector treated as an inverse camera.
+Calibration therefore typically involves estimating the intrinsic parameters of the camera and projector, including focal lengths and principal points, together with the extrinsic parameters describing their relative position and orientation.

+The accuracy of the calibration directly affects the accuracy of the reconstructed 3D surface.
+Conventional calibration commonly uses a planar calibration target observed at several positions, but the accuracy can decrease when measurements are performed over large volumes or when the optical system is not adequately represented by the conventional camera model.
+Calibration methods for large-scale structured-light systems can combine conventional stereo calibration with additional corrections derived from measurements throughout the working volume.

+More recent approaches model the relationship between measured phase and 3D coordinates independently for individual camera pixels.
+Pixel-wise models can account for local optical distortions that are not fully described by a global camera–projector model and can improve measurement accuracy both within and outside the calibration volume.